234g1a0513/os-lab/exp1.md

 # os-lab
 > ## Exp1: basics of unix commands

-> PROCEDURE: Login into the ubuntu terminal use Ctrl + Alt + t windows shortcut key or go to activity bar search for terminal and mouse click the terminal open
+>PROCEDURE: Login into the ubuntu terminal use Ctrl + Alt + t windows shortcut key or go to activity bar search for terminal and mouse click the terminal open.

 > ## Commands with Descriptions